-Glittering greeny-blue seascapes framing a spectrum of sandy beaches; from snow-white to strawberry blonde, lined with luxurious resorts and bleached by endless sunshine - it sounds like a dream, and in the Cayman Islands it is.
+Glittering greeny-blue seascapes framing a spectrum of sandy beaches; from snow-white to strawberry blonde, lined with luxurious resorts and bleached by endless sunshine - it sounds like a dream, but in the Cayman Islands it's a reality.

 Floating happily between the sister islands, Cayman Brac & Little Cayman is Grand Cayman.
 The capital George Town, with its colorful boats docked at the postcard-perfect harbour offers a rich blend of cultures while in the West & the East, you'll find a sprinkling of quaint, well-manicured Caymanian houses and fishermen wading in the cool waters.